magento/devdocs/guides/v2.1/payments-integrations/vault/configuration.md

 The persistence layer for _Payment Token_ is implemented in the [Vault Module]({{site.mage2100url}}app/code/Magento/Vault) and you don't need worry about saving tokens.

-Next topic will describe how to add and use Vault component to place orders on the Storefront.
+[Next topic]({{site.gdeurl21}}payments-integrations/vault/token-ui-component-provider.html) will describe how to add and use  UI _Vault_ component to place orders on the Storefront.